 Rack-mountable PDUs enable you to activate, deactivate, or reboot your equipment without needing to be there in person since they can remotely switch power on or off to connected equipment.
 This is extremely useful, especially for distant sites.
 The more effort it takes you to reach the site, the more benefit you will get from installing a Power Distribution Unit.

 Depending on the environment they were designed for, Power Distribution Units can handle -48v, +24v DC, or 110v AC (typical of an IT environment).
 The power voltage that a PDU can support will not only affect the circuit design but also the connector type needed.
-Art Plumbing, AC & Electric’s technicians are trained to know exactly what voltage your PDU needs to accommodate and will ensure that the correct connectors are used throughout the installation.
+Art Plumbing, Air Conditioning & Electric’s technicians are trained to know exactly what voltage your PDU needs to accommodate and will ensure that the correct connectors are used throughout the installation.

 Power surges or spikes in voltage can be a huge danger to servers, often leading to the need for expensive repairs.
 Downtime can also cost companies thousands and keep them from meeting deadlines.
 PDUs increase the uptime of data centers and help protect sensitive equipment from being damaged by voltage spikes.